JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

  ### sys_open()

+ Note:
-<p style="text-align: justify;">The "two" section remains unchanged and remains at the end of our code</p>
+<p style="text-align: justify;">The "two" section remains unchanged and remains at the end of our code.</p>

 ```nasm
  two: